Root Access

 Android 10 images and above are user build types.
 Older versions are userdebug build types.

 Android 10 and above images are signed with release keys.
-You can use the keys provided in this public repository to sign your system apps.
+You can use the keys provided in to sign your system apps.

 Other versions are signed with the default AOSP test keys.